bfernandesbfs/Interceptor/README.md

 ```

-next point is, add the interceptor after callback URLSession in your code.
-This point simplest easy, just put function `applyResponse` on property `completionhandler`, your types are equals.
+next step, add the interceptor after URLSession's callback in your code.
+This point is really easy, just put function `applyResponse` on property `completionhandler`, its types are equals.

 ```swift